Walnut Trees: Types, Bark and Leaves – Identification Guide (Pictures)

 The three most common walnut tree varieties are:

-- Black walnut (Juglans nigra).
-Black walnut tree has dark-colored bark with deep furrows giving the tree trunk a rough feel.
-The nuts on black walnuts grow in a rounded green husk, and the tree’s foliage is made up of pinnate leaves.
+- Black walnut (Juglans nigra): Black walnut trees are characterized by their dark-colored bark with deep furrows, giving the trunk a rough texture.
+The nuts of black walnuts grow in rounded green husks, and the tree’s foliage consists of pinnate leaves.

-- Butternut (Juglans cinerea) or white walnut trees.
-Butternut trees have a light gray bark with a smoother feel than black walnuts.
-As with all species of walnut, butternut tree leaves are pinnate with up to 17 leaflets.
-The drupes are an oval, rather than a rounded shape.
+- Butternut (Juglans cinerea) or White Walnut Trees: Butternut trees have a light gray bark with a smoother feel than black walnuts.
+As with all species of walnut, butternut tree leaves are pinnate, with up to 17 leaflets.
+The drupes are oval, rather than rounded shape.

-- English walnut (Juglans regia) trees.
-English walnut trees have olive-brown, smooth bark when young that gradually develops wide fissures.
-Like all species of walnut, leaves are pinnate, but English walnut leaves are smaller.
-The whole fruit of English walnut trees is edible with a rich flavor.
+- English walnut (Juglans regia): English walnut trees have olive-brown, smooth bark when young that gradually develops wide fissures.
+Like all species of walnut, the leaves are pinnate, but English walnut leaves are smaller.
+The whole fruit of English walnut trees is edible and has a rich flavor.

 Walnut Tree Bark